Aakash-Thakre/100-days-of-Devops/README.md

 ## 📖 What is this?

-This repository contains my daily notes, commands, and solutions for 100 real-world DevOps tasks.
+This repository contains my daily notes, commands, and solutions for 100 real-world DevOps tasks from Kodekloud.
 Each day covers a practical scenario — no fluff, just hands-on work.

 ---